 For serious back pain caused by an accident or illness, it’s always best to consult a doctor.
-For mild back pain, however, the best thing that you can do is treat it at home.
+Mild back pain, though, can often be treated quite effectively at home with some of the tips below.

 Take the dog for a walk, go to work, do everything that you normally would on a daily basis.
 While your back is healing, avoid strenuous exercise.
 Once it’s healed, however, aerobic exercise, like swimming and cycling, can help to keep your back healthy.
 Weights are a big no-no, but any form of aerobic exercise is perfect for strengthening your spine, as are pilates and yoga.

 Relieve the pain